-Year 7 Art course combines the disciplines of visual art and graphic design, addressing the Visual Art requirements of the WA Arts Syllabus.
-Students will incorporate the elements and principles of art and design in a project that utilises digital technologies in combination with hand rendering techniques.
+Year 7 Art course combines the disciplines of visual art and graphic design, addressing the Visual Art requirements of the WA Arts syllabus.
+Students will incorporate the elements and principles of art and design in a project that utilises graphic hand rendering in combination with observational skills.
 The course aims to give students a taste of many of the key disciplines of these subjects, and an understanding of the sequence of processes in the production of a work.
 Students will be exposed to the impact and importance of the arts and design in society and will be required to respond to and reflect on their own artwork and the works of others.
 An important focus will be on developing students' drawing and digital skills.
 Typical projects may include:

 - An introduction to drawing techniques and observational skills

 - Rendering techniques

 - Introduction to visual language and its application

-- Introduction to Photoshop and digital rendering
+- · Introduction to digital programs and digital rendering

 - Arts and Design in society

 - Design process

 - Production of a print product